top of page

 Investing is never a one size fits all approach.
 Every individual has their own unique styles, preferences, risk tolerance, goals, and financial situation.
 Different strokes for different folks, right?
 That’s why investors use different investment strategies, ranging from extremely active to extremely passive.

 Both extremes come with their own advantages and disadvantages, but if you are trying to actively trade your investment holdings, you'll want to remove all emotions from decisions.
 Why?
-Timing the market properly (both on the buy and the sale) proves time and time again to be impossible.
+Timing the market properly (both on the buy and the sale) proves time and time again to be a losing strategy.
 Any financial professional will tell you that trying to time the market is a fool's errand.
 Bummer, right?
 Well, not really.

 The nature of the markets